mathworks/dotenv-for-MATLAB/README.md

 # dotenv for MATLAB
-> A MATLAB implementation of the common dotenv pattern.
+> A MATLAB implementation of the dotenv pattern.

-Storing configuration in the environment separate from code is based on [The Twelve-Factor App](https://12factor.net/config) methodology. dotenv for MATLAB&reg; lets you store configuration data in a `.env` file.
-You can share your code files without sharing your configuration data.
+Storing configuration in the environment separate from code is based on [The Twelve-Factor App](https://12factor.net/config) methodology. dotenv for MATLAB&reg; lets you store configuration data (passwords, API keys, server names, etc.) outside of your code.
+This lets you share your code without sharing your configuration data.

 ![screenshot](config/dotenv-screenshot.png "MATLAB Screenshot")